Special effects and a great story

 It all began in 2008 with Tony Stark developing that famed red suit which would save the world.
 Not to forget those cocky one-liners that accompanied each successful Iron Man mission.
 The Hulk transitioned from Edward Norton (2008) to settle on the affable Mark Ruffalo (2012).
 Despite being a villain, Tom Hiddleston’s Loki catapulted to fame, perhaps more than his brother Thor (2011) played by Chris Hemsworth.
 Then we watched Captain America go from puny everyday man to an immortal patriotic soldier in the same year.
 Parks and Recreation’ s pudgy Chris Pratt transformed into the hunky Peter Quill/ Star-Lord for Guardians of the Galaxy Vol. 1 (2014) Last year, Paul Rudd took matters into his (literally) shrunken hands in Ant Man .
 And most recently, they all came together to battle out their opinions in Captain America: Civil War after two Avengers films and plenty of other sequels.

-Doctor Strange has plenty of action to keep you entertained.
-There’s hand-to-hand combat, mystical weapons, explosions and exciting fights, enough to avoid blinking lest you miss a moment.
-The Ancient One’s fight scenes are perhaps the coolest with a suave Swinton barely breaking a bead of sweat while effortlessly annihilating her enemies.
-Then there are the mind-bending visual effects where the world literally turns on itself; one battle sequence has New York transform into a river of glass buildings.
-And the film’s Mirror dimension brings the beauty of the comic books to life … in technicolour.

-As for Doctor Strange, Cumberbatch perfectly encapsulates his character’s fall from grace and his eventual rise to a superhero who accepts his purpose to save lives using mystical abilities.
+As for Doctor Strange, Cumberbatch perfectly encapsulates his character’s fall from grace and his eventual rise into a superhero who accepts his purpose to save lives using mystical abilities.
 It does help that he’s hilarious along the way.
-Some of the best lines are saved for Strange trying to make Kamar-Taj’s sombre librarian Wong (Benedict Wong) crack a smile.
-Even his climactic encounter with big bad Dormammu has giggle-inducing moments.
-But perhaps most endearing is Strange’s relationship with the Cloak of Levitation, a mystical coat that’s alive (and kicks the bad guys’ behinds), akin to a loving pet.

 Doctor Strange